eworm-de/routeros-scripts/doc/telegram-chat.md

 Associated messages are cleared on device reboot.

-> ⚠️ **Warning**: If another device is activated both will act, the one from
-> reply and the active one!

 ### Ask for devices

 Send a message with a single question mark (`?`) to query for devices